Where do I go for closing?

 2) Third-party fees – These fees are charges by entities other than the lender.
 They can include fees for closing, title search, title insurance, tax certificates, and recording.

-3) Pre-paid items – These are items collected at the time of closing that are not yet due and are not really considered closing costs (for example, interest, taxes, and hazard insurance).
+3) Pre-paid items – These are items collected at the time of closing and are items that accompany your loan (e.g., interest, taxes, and hazard insurance).